 In response to increasing numbers of…”irregular” migrants arriving at their borders, many States have initiated an escalating cycle of repression and deterrence designed to discourage new arrivals, and involving measures such as the criminalisation and detention of irregular migrants, the separation of family members, inadequate reception conditions and medical care, and the denial or excessive prolongation of status determination or habeas corpus proceedings, including expedited returns in the absence of such proceedings.
 Many States have even started to physically prevent irregular migrant arrivals, whether through border closures, fences, walls and other physical obstacles, through the externalisation of their borders and procedures, or through extra-territorial “pushback” and “pullback” operations, often in cooperation with other States or even non-State actors.
 (Melzer 2018, 4)

-In October of last year, Freedom for Immigrants issued a much on detention:
+In October of last year, Freedom for Immigrants issued a much more detailed report on detention:

 This report focuses on the difficult-to-quantify qualities of immigration detention itself —the uncertainty, the fear, the isolation—and how they affect not only those detained, but also their families and community networks.
 We identify how systemic isolation plays out in the lived experiences of people impacted by this system and the ways in which people cope with it.
 The goal of this report is to strengthen community-based resources for resilience and resistance in the face of a purposefully cruel system.